-With respect to the Registration Statement on Form S-1 (file No. 333-[----]) (the "Registration Statement") being filed with the Securities and Exchange Commission by Focus Universal Inc., a Nevada corporation (the "Company"), under the Securities Act of 1933, as amended, relating to the registration of 2,300,000 shares of Common Stock of the Company, \$0.001 par value (the "Common Stock"), to be offered by the selling stockholders named in the Registration Statement (the "Selling Stockholders"), we advise you as follows:
+We have acted as outside counsel to Focus Universal Inc., a Nevada corporation (the "Company"), in connection with the Registration Statement on Form S-1 (file No. 333-253049) (the "Registration Statement") being filed with the Securities and Exchange Commission under the Securities Act of 1933, as amended, relating to the registration of 2,461,000 shares of Common Stock of the Company, \$0.001 par value (the "Common Stock"), to be offered by the Company This opinion is being furnished in connection with the requirements of Item 601(b)(5) of Regulation S-K under the Act, and no opinion is expressed herein as to any matter pertaining to the contents of the Registration Statement or related prospectus, other than as expressly stated herein.
+The Shares are being sold pursuant to an Underwriting Agreement to be entered into between the Company and Boustead Securities LLC in the form most recently filed as an exhibit to the Registration Statement (the "Underwriting Agreement").